 So you've mastered the bunny slopes.
-You're ready to take the chairlifts to new heights, but don't want to get caught without a comfortable easy way down.
-Lifts and maps make that an easy enough prospect.
+Great!
+Now, you're ready to take the chairlifts to new heights, but don't want to get caught without a comfortable easy way down.
+Armed with skiing tips for beginners, maps and lifts make that an easy enough prospect.
 But are all green circle runs created equal?
 They are not.

-- Park City Resort’s Claimjumper run is the best way for beginners to see the big changes this season at the largest resort in the U.S., including a new gondola and mid-mountain restaurant.
+2. Park City Resort’s Claimjumper run is the best way for beginners to acquaint themselves with the largest resort in the U.S..
 To get to this beginner trail, start at the Park City base area (not Canyons village) and hop on the Crescent Lift.
 Unload and make a right off the chair where you’ll follow the signs marked Claimjumper.
 Ski the mellow pitch and enjoy the scenery as you make your way to the base of the new Quicksilver Gondola, which connects Park City to the Canyons side of the resort.
-Treat yourself to lunch with friends at the adjacent brand new Miners Camp Restaurant before checking out the views from the top of the Quicksilver Gondola.
-Although it’s only blue runs from there, it’s worth the trip, even if you have to skip the blues and get back to the beginner runs by taking the Gondola back down to the Park City base area.
+Treat yourself to lunch with friends at the adjacent Miners Camp Restaurant before checking out the views from the top of the Quicksilver Gondola.
+Although it’s only blue runs from there, it’s worth the trip, even if you have to skip the blues and get back to the skiing for beginners runs by taking the Gondola back down to the Park City base area.

-- Ski Magazine recognized Deer Valley as the #1 Resort for Grooming in its 2016 resort guide, and you’ll discover their perfect lines you ski the Ontario trail.
+3. Ski Magazine has repeatedly recognized Deer Valley as the #1 Resort for Grooming, and you’ll discover their perfect lines as you ski the Ontario trail.
 Starting at the Snow Park area, you can access all-you-can-ski corduroy by taking Silver Lake Express chairlift.
 You'll then slide past Silver Lake Lodge and ski down the Trainer trail to connect to the Quincy Express chairlift.
 When you unload at the top of Quincy take a left and you’ll see the sign for Ontario.
 Its long length and gentle gradient make it an ideal place to practice linking turns in wide-open spaces.
-Through its, course you'll end up descending approximately 1,000 vertical feet, so it feels like a big accomplishment compared to most other beginner runs.
+Through its course, you'll end up descending approximately 1,000 vertical feet, so it feels like a big accomplishment compared to most other beginner runs.